Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Abstract

 \section{Abstract}

-We prove that any functorial finite-depth reconstruction framework based on representation theory satisfies a strict dichotomy: it either collapses into a rigid regime or necessarily admits intrinsic structural boundaries.
-In the non-rigid case, reconstruction is uniquely determined up to canonical boundary collapse, and no boundary-free reconstruction theory with the same formal properties can exist.
+We study finite-depth reconstruction frameworks based on representation theory and show that non-rigid reconstruction behaviour is naturally accompanied by intrinsic structural boundaries.
+Within the finite-depth setting considered in this paper, reconstruction is controlled up to boundary equivalence by the associated filtered representation data together with boundary stratification.

-We establish that algebraic phases are \emph{information-complete}.
-Any phase satisfying the axioms of Algebraic Phase Theory (APT) is uniquely determined, up to intrinsic phase equivalence, by its filtered representation category together with its boundary stratification.
-Reconstruction is exact on rigidity islands and fails globally only through canonical and unavoidable boundary phenomena.
+We show that algebraic phases satisfying the axioms of Algebraic Phase Theory (APT) are reconstructible up to intrinsic phase equivalence from their filtered representation categories together with their boundary structure.
+Reconstruction proceeds without boundary collapse on rigidity islands, while globally the remaining ambiguity is governed by intrinsic boundary phenomena.

-We further show that the axioms of APT force a minimal structural toolkit, including canonical finite generation, rigidity--obstruction equivalence, finite-depth boundary detectability, and the existence of universal obstruction objects.
-These results apply uniformly across all phase models developed in the APT series.
+We further study a collection of structural consequences associated with the axioms of APT, including finite generation phenomena, rigidity and obstruction behaviour, finite-depth boundary detectability, and obstruction structures arising from boundary layers.
+These results apply across the phase models developed in the APT series.

-Taken together, the results of this paper complete the foundational development of Algebraic Phase Theory and position it as a canonical and inevitable reconstruction framework extending classical duality theories beyond rigid and semisimple regimes.
+Taken together, the results of this paper further develop Algebraic Phase Theory as a structural framework for studying reconstruction, duality, rigidity, and boundary behaviour beyond rigid or semisimple settings.